CanonicalLtd/maas-docs/en/manage-cli-interfaces.md

 ```

-!!!
-Note:
-    There is no machine-readable output after the successful execution of the
+> ⓘ There is no machine-readable output after the successful execution of the delete command.
-    delete command.

 ## Create a VLAN interface